infumap/infumap/docs/deployment/raspberry-pi.md

 ### Initial VPS Setup

 Create a VPS running Debian 13 x64 using your vendor of choice.
 Select a region as physically close to your Raspberry Pi device as possible.
-A cheap/small instance size will suffice since we will not use the VPS instance for anything other than forwarding HTTPS web traffic.
+A cheap/small instance size will suffice as the VPS is not used for anything other than forwarding HTTPS web traffic.

 Install required packages: